 Once everything is in order, the pies are inserted and cooked within minutes due to the high heat.

-The pizza chef may also pick up the pie using special utensils and bring it closer to the coal so that it chars the same way as in a wood-fired oven.
+The pizza chef may also pick up the pie using special utensils and bring it closer to the charcoal briquettes so that it chars the same way as in a wood-fired oven.

-A motorized fan can also be placed near the air inlet to increase the temperature or remove excess ash from the coals.
+A motorized fan can also be placed near the air inlet to increase the temperature or remove excess ash from the charcoal.

 Woodfire ovens are the classical approach when it comes to making pizza.
 The type of wood used in these ovens plays a huge role in how the pizza looks, tastes, and smells.